Difference Between S Corporation and C Corporation

 2) Form the 1120S is required to file the U.S. Corporation Income Tax Return

-|Liabilities||A C corporation could have multiple owners and shareholders, but it limits the personal liability of the directors, shareholders, employees, and officers.
-In this way, legal obligations of the business cannot become a personal debt obligation of any individual associated with the corporation.
+|Liabilities||C corporation could have multiple owners and shareholders, but it limits the personal liability of the directors, shareholders, employees, and officers.
+In this way, the legal obligations of the business cannot become a personal debt obligation of any individual associated with the corporation.
 The C corporation continues to exist even though its owners change and when members of management are replaced.||An S Corp has a lifespan that is independent.
 Its longevity is also not dependent upon its shareholders, whether they stay or depart, thus making it easy to do business.|

 There is no personal liability for any shareholder and further no debts of the business also.
-Creditors also have no claim on the personal assets of its owners i.e. shareholders to settle the business debt.
+Creditors also have no claim on the personal assets of their owners i.e. shareholders to settle the business debt.

 The choice of entity structure will have a huge impact on multiple aspects of your business, ranging from financing to taxes to growth strategies.
-Looking at the differences between C Corp vs S Corp options it may help you to overcome a decision that best suits your business needs and goals.
+Looking at the differences between your options it may help you to overcome a decision that best suits your business needs and goals.